 Watch the video below to understand why Bitcoin has value.

 Bitcoin is enabled by various factors such as mathematics and cryptography that lay the foundation of a monetary system that is borderless, permissionless, and censorship-resistant.
-These factors enable Bitcoin to be sound money, which is why it does not need to be backed by anything.

 The cryptographic algorithms used by Bitcoin play a crucial role in securing transactions and maintaining the integrity of the ledger.
 These algorithms make transactions secure, verifiable, and immutable.